sirixdb/sirix-svelte-frontend/README.md

 ## Developing

+## Code documentation

+A lot of documentation is missing.
+However you can find general descriptions of the files in a directory in the `README.md` file in that directory.
+Currently, only some directories these READMEs, they are in the process of being added.

 Before developing, run `npm run build:tailwind`.
 This command should also be run after running the build or export NPM scripts.

 ### Developing in the browser